bmwalters/gmod10-loading/README.md

 ## Credit
 - Garry - for creating Garry's Mod and coding the loading screen
 - Freezebug - fixing up the loading screen

+## LuaLoad
+This branch has support for a new experimental feature called LuaLoad, which allows a server to run Lua on your loading screen.
+This code is sandboxed so they can't do harm to your GMod installation.
+If you wish to test this experimental version, download from this branch and follow the installation instructions.
+Note that no active servers currently support this feature.